Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/Computational_Exercise_Overview.md

 ## Course organisation:

-Each session is 3 hours long.
+Sessionns 1 - 3 are 3 hours long.
+Session 4 is 1.5 hours, to introduce the independent projects.

 Students are expected to carry out work independently after each session.

-**Drop-in sessions** with demonstrators are scheduled weekly through weens 3, 4 and 5 ==see dates/times==.
-You are welcome to come over and work, knowing that a demonstrator will be there to help if needed.
+**Drop-in sessions** with demonstrators are scheduled weekly through weeks 3, 4 and 5.
+You are welcome to join any session, you do not need to have any specific questions, you can just come ovber and work, knowing that a demonstrator will be there to help if needed.

 ## Assessment:

 An individual project (started during Session 4) is submitted in the form of a short, written report.

-Please see the ==Template Report (and marking scheme)== prepared based on the material of Session 3.
+The Templates for the report are provided in the sessions 3 and 4.

 ## Use of AI tools:

-==ChatGPT and other AI tools are ... [ref to uni things] - smth on declaration of use==

-==Also, mention on the references and issues...==
+AI tools can be of great help in many aspects of life, including learning.
+Please be aware that there are limmitations of their applicability.
+This course is made to teach you how to use tools in computational chemistry, it is not developped around use of AI technologies.
+Therefore, the use of Generative AI during learning excercises may limmit the uptake of relevant knowledge and hinder the development of necessary skills.

+We would also want to bring to your attention the use of Generative AI in the assessments.
+The assessments are expected to contain your original work.
+All summative submissions will be checked for the presence of AI-generated text and code.
+Therefore, to prevent misconduct, when AI tools are used to assist you during the assessment preparation, you MUST DECLARE it by stating:

+*  What tool has been used (e.g., ChatGPT-3.5 by OpenAI);
+*  What was the exact prompt;
+*  Link to the output ('link to chat' for ChatGpT or a compilation of outputs as an appendix);
+*  What modifications have been done to the generated output before it was incorporated into the submitted work.

+The University Guidance available [here](https://www.ed.ac.uk/sites/default/files/atoms/files/universityguidanceforstudentsonworkingwithgenerativeai.pdf).